Key Generation for Internet of Things: A Contemporary Survey: Key Generation Systems for IoT Devices

-\paragraph{5G:} The fifth generation (5G) will be available very soon and has adopted a number of new and advanced physical layer modulation techniques, e.g., massive Multiple-input and Multiple-output (MIMO), millimeterwave (mmWave) communications, full duplex.
-These techniques provide new approaches to exploit channel randomness in a more efficient manner.
+\paragraph{5G:} The fifth-generation (5G) will be available very soon and has adopted a number of new and advanced physical layer modulation techniques, e.g., massive Multiple-input and Multiple-output (MIMO), millimeterwave (mmWave) communications, full duplex.
+These techniques provide new approaches to exploit channel randomness more efficiently.
 A tutorial on key generation with 5G can be found in~\cite{li2019physical}.

 Jiao~et al.~\cite{jiao2018CNS} investigated key generation performance for a mmWave MIMO system, which exploited the virtual angle of arrival (AoA) and angle of departure (AoD) characteristics.
 A new channel estimation method was proposed to exploit the sparsity of the mmWave MIMO channel.
 Their simulation achieved above 99\% bit agreement ratio under very low SNR (-10dB), which can significantly decrease the reconciliation cost.
+Chen~et al.~\cite{chen2020beam} proposed a pilot reused key generation protocol for multi-user massive MIMO systems.
+Specifically, they designed two algorithms, namely beam domain-based channel probing and interference neutralization-based multi-user beam allocation, in order to reduce the channel dimension and reuse pilots.
+Their simulation results demonstrated a significant reduction of the channel estimation overhead.
+Vogt~et al.~\cite{vogt2018secret} employed full duplex communications for the channel probing to improve key generation performances.
+Full duplex can decrease the sampling timing and significantly improve the key generation rate.
+However, the residual self-interference of the full duplex will impact channel measurements~\cite{vogt2016practical}.
+The authors also found that full duplex channel probing can downgrade the eavesdropping attack because of the superposition of probing signals.